Jack12816/greppy/docs/guide/20_backend.md

 ### Configuration

-db-Store can handle multiple backend connections by using a structure like these:
+db-Store can handle multiple backend connections by using a structure like this:

     /**
      * Current Environment specific Database connections